Cobot-Maker-Space/tas-art/docs/system-configuration.md

 - If both USB ports are occupied and you're unsure which is the camera due to unclear labels, either unplug the other device temporarily and refresh the list, or refer to the device documentation to find the name of the camera.

 ## Physical hand-raising
+### Description
+A 'hand raise' button can be used in the driver interface to trigger an *IFTTT* event, intended to actuate something physical attached to the robot which will draw attention to the remote user in meetings, busy spaces, etcetera.

 ### 1. Prepare the actuation device
 There are multiple hardware paths you can take here, but the method of triggering the actuation must be the same: it must be the 'then' (action) of an *IFTTT* applet.
 Therefore, the configuration workflow is similar to [smart actions]().